 The Church of the Hills, site of numerous famous and not so famous celebrity memorials.

-Liberace was one of the first stars to be known by a single name (his full name was Walter Valentino Liberace).
+Liberace (1919-1987) was one of the first stars to be known by a single name (his full name was Walter Valentino Liberace).
+Take that Cher!

 His brother George is buried in the very same sarcophagus, along with their mother, Frances.

-The voice of Oswald the Lucky Rabbit, Space Mouse, Woody Woodpecker, Homer Pigeon, Chilly Willy, Charlie Chicken, Wally Walrus and many more.
+The voice of Space Mouse, Woody Woodpecker, Wally Walrus and many more.

-His future looked bright as the star of “Chico and the Man”, but he was apparently fighting inner demons.
-Freddie shot himself at age 23, adding to the long list of Hollywood celebrities who joined the under 30 club.
+The star of “Chico and the Man” shot himself at age 23, adding to the long list of Hollywood celebrities who joined the under 30 club.
 RIP

 Weezie is that you?
-Isabel Sanford was the first African-American actress to win the Emmy award for “Best Actress in a Comedy”.
-And before landing her role on “The Jeffersons”, she appeared opposite Spencer Tracy and Sidney Poitier in 1967’s “Guess Who’s Coming to Dinner”.
+Isabel Sanford was the first African-American actress to win the Emmy award for “Best Actress in a Comedy.”
+Before landing her role on “The Jeffersons”, she appeared opposite Spencer Tracy and Sidney Poitier in 1967’s “Guess Who’s Coming to Dinner”.
 She’s movin’ on up, to a deluxe apartment in the sky.

 JC giving that look of disapproval that he does so well.